kghose/groho/src/Readme.md

 I envision letting users scroll along the time axis to see the state of the simulation.
 Positions can be interpolated but what about other aspects of state?

-A better solution is to add multiple tracks to the downsampler for each state variable we are interested in and store the each state in it's own buffer.

-In this implementation we have a buffer for position (the original implementation) and then a buffer for vel, attitude, fuel and acceleration.

-The question is, do we store state only for the annotations we want, or do we store all state in this donwsampled manner and then interpolate as needed?
+Do we store state only for the annotations we want, or do we store all state in this donwsampled manner and then interpolate as needed?
 It's more convenient - especially for long simulations - to just store all the state so that we can add annotations and display them without having to re-simulate.

-If this turns out to be an issue with memory and time, we can revisit.

 ### Re-framing data